Aquinnos/mychat/README.md

 # MyChat

 MyChat is a full-featured chat application designed for real-time communication.
 The project is built using a full-stack approach that separates the frontend and backend components.
 It is an ideal demonstration of modern web development using technologies such as React, Express, Socket.io, and MongoDB.
+You can check here: https://movie-finder-le5c.onrender.com

 ## Table of Contents

 - [Features](#features)